DeathStroke19891/awesome-shell-scripts/README.md

 ## archive.sh and fix_broken.sh
-Move completed or abandoned projects into the archive folder and fix broken links automagically if they exist
+Move completed or abandoned projects into the archive folder and fix broken links automagically if they exist **This script is deprecated in favor of a better file management system which is my custom port of obsidian's LYT framework or the ACCESS file management system**

 ## recorder.sh and screenshot.sh
 A wofi menu script which captures recording of screen with or without microphone and another script which takes different types of screenshot based on the available options ( active, screen, area )